Cautioning and Diversion

 Under the MoJ Guidance the requirements that the evidential stage of the Full Code test and that the offender has made a clear and reliable admission remain as pre-requisite conditions.

-Information about Simple Cautioning for Adult offenders (including the gravity factor matrix) (HOC 16/2008) can be retrieved from the PNLD using the search word "Matrix".
+Information about Simple Cautioning for Adult offenders (including the gravity factor matrix) can also be retrieved from the PNLD using the search word Matrix.

 Simple cautioning (and Conditional Cautioning) are the only formal disposals which fall short of prosecution; but it is not the only way to divert an individual from the criminal justice system.
 Prosecutors may suggest to the police, for example, the issue of a Penalty Notice for Disorder (PND).

-On 8 April 2013 the Ministry of Justice published published the following out-of-court disposal documents:
+On 8 April 2013 the Ministry of Justice published the following out-of-court disposal documents:

 - A National Framework;